marcrdavis/ArduinoTITO-PlayerTracking/README.md

   or you can use any compatible ESP8266 module.
 I am currently testing a Wifi version of the Deluxe sketch with the Robotdyn Uno WiFi R3 - however the code is not stable yet and may never be due to the overhead of the WifiAT library.
   There are also a lot of configuration steps with this hardware which make it unfriendly for the un-initiated.

+  Arduino TITO Deluxe – Build 20230706

+  The Deluxe board is based on the Arduino Uno; which only has 2K of usable RAM for variables.
+The previous versions were not entirely stable due to the memory requirements of the Ethernet and SD libraries.
+The lack of garbage collection meant that repeated use of some variables would eventually deplete the available RAM and make the app crash.
+To fix this I have made the following changes to the project:

+  This version removes the use of the SD card; the few required configuration variables can be set in the sketch prior to loading it onto the Uno for the first time.
+These variables would rarely need to be changed and some can be altered during game-play by using the webUI

+  With the removal of the SD library we were able to remove the SPI and iniFile libraries – freeing up considerable space

+  IMPORTANT: You must remove the SD card from the device before use; with a card inserted the network will not start

+  Since the SD card is no longer present the web interface has been moved from the device to a hosted site.
+This was done for several reasons:

+      o	Performance
+      o	Memory limitations of the Uno hardware o	The need to free up code space for additional features

+  Even though the web interface is hosted on the Internet it does not have access to your network.
+You can only manage machines on the same local network as the device you are connecting from.
+If you are still not comfortable with that for any reason you can host the webpage yourself on a web server on your network – then simply change the ‘webUI’ property in the code to point to your server.
+The only file needed is the index.html file, which is included in the package.

+  To access the web interface you can either browse to the IP Address of your game or go to http://arduinotito.infinityfreeapp.com and enter the IP Address of the game in the space provided.

+  -	The code has been completely refactored and valuable memory-saving space has been recovered
+  -	You can now use the latest version of the Ethernet library; this has dramatically improved the reliability of the web server. (if you were using version 1.0.4 previously please upgrade your library)
+  - This version fixes an issue where the ticket info text was not being url-decoded before being sent to the game
+  -	This version adds the option to remotely reboot the Arduino from the webUI

+  Build 20230706 Updates

+  - Updates to the MEGA Sketches
+  - Updated SAS protocol implementation based on work done to optimize it for the Arduino Uno

   Build 20230328 Updates